MicrosoftDocs/microsoft-salescopilot-docs/articles/data-handling.md

 This article gives you an overview of how data is handled in Sales in Microsoft 365 Copilot.

-the Sales app is built on the [Microsoft Power Platform](https://powerplatform.microsoft.com/) and data is stored in [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro) in addition to the connected CRM.
+The Sales app is built on the [Microsoft Power Platform](https://powerplatform.microsoft.com/) and data is stored in [Microsoft Dataverse](/powerapps/maker/common-data-service/data-platform-intro) in addition to the connected CRM.

 ## Data retention

 Since the Sales app data is stored in [Dataverse](/powerapps/maker/common-data-service/data-platform-intro), data retention policies differ from other Microsoft 365 applications and non-Dynamics 365 CRM solutions.
 For example, when your Microsoft 365 subscription ends, your data is retained for 90 days before it's automatically deleted (in accordance to [Microsoft 365 data retention policies](/microsoft-365/compliance/retention-policies)).
 However, if you use the Sales app, that data isn't automatically deleted 90 days after your subscription ends.

-## the Sales app, Dataverse, and your CRM
+## The Sales app, Dataverse, and your CRM

 When the Sales app is connected to Dynamics 365, the Sales app data is stored with the Dynamics 365 Sales Dataverse instance.

-When the Sales app is connected to a non-Dynamics 365 CRM, a default Dataverse instance specific to the Sales app is provided to your tenant. the Sales app data is stored in the default instance in addition to your CRM.
+When the Sales app is connected to a non-Dynamics 365 CRM, a default Dataverse instance specific to the Sales app is provided to your tenant.
+The Sales app data is stored in the default instance in addition to your CRM.

 You can find the name and details of your default Dataverse instance named **msdyn_viva** in the [Power Platform admin center](https://admin.powerplatform.microsoft.com/).

 > [!IMPORTANT]
 > - The **msdyn_viva** environment is of type **Trial**.
 If you need to convert the environment to **Production**, follow the steps in the [Convert the sales environment from Trial to Production](convert-trial-prod.md) article.
-> - Do not remove or edit the **msdyn_viva** environment because it is holds important data for the Sales app.
+> - Don't remove or edit the **msdyn_viva** environment because it holds important data for the Sales app.
 If the environment is removed or edited, the Sales app might stop working.

 :::image type="content" source="media/ppac-admin-center.png" alt-text="Screenshot that shows the default Dataverse instance in Power Platform admin center.":::

 ### Where is the data stored?

-the Sales app data is stored in several tables in Dataverse.
-You should not modify or use these tables directly.
-They are used by the Sales app features and agents to store and retrieve the insights and data needed to provide the Sales app experience.
+The Sales app data is stored in several tables in Dataverse.
+You shouldn't modify or use these tables directly.
+They're used by the Sales app features and agents to store and retrieve the insights and data needed to provide the Sales app experience.
 The tables used for storing insights are:

 |Table name|Description|
 |---|---|